noynaert/csc274handouts/README.md

 - Unit 12 -- Desktops and Distros
 - Unit 13 -- Linux environments (dual boot, cloud)
 - Unit 14 -- Installing and securing a Linux environment

-  - Note that we started counting with 0, so this is actually the 15th unit.
-MWSU semesters are currently 14 weeks long.
-Therefore we will not cover this during the semester.
-I may put some resources here for you to explore after the semester.
+Depending on pandemic conditions and the odd format of the class, it may be that we do not get through all 14 units.
+In that case I will try to add resources for you here or in Canvas.

 ## The MIT "Missing Semester" project:

 The [MIT "Missing Semester" project](https://missing.csail.mit.edu/) is potentially a useful resource for this course.
 If you have trouble understanding a unit, one option is to find the overlapping topics in the MIT "Missing Semester" course.
+It also covers topics like GIT.